Asia Television: 2015–2017: Loss of licence

-On 7 February 2016, following the resignation of more than 200 employees in the preceding week, ATV was compelled to suspend its news programming due to insufficient staffing.
-The broadcaster indicated plans to resume newscasts after the Chinese New Year holiday.
-The Communications Authority warned that it would impose a fine on ATV for the suspension, as it contravened licence conditions requiring the daily broadcast of 15-minute evening newscasts in both Cantonese and English.
-On 22 February 2016, the Communications Authority announced that ATV would be subjected to a 30-day suspension effective April 2016 for breaches of licence conditions relating to news programming and the non-payment of licence fees.
-Although ATV was scheduled to cease broadcasting upon the expiry of its licence by that time, the Authority maintained that the penalty was nonetheless warranted, arguing that to refrain from imposing it "would send a wrong message to the broadcasting sector, that a beleaguered and cash-strapped licensee would be given a carte blanche to contravene the BO and licence conditions" with minimal repercussions.
+On 7 February 2016, after over 200 employees resigned from the company in the previous week, ATV was forced to suspend its news programming due to a lack of staff.
+The broadcaster planned to restore newscasts following the Chinese New Year holiday.
+The Communications Authority threatened to fine ATV over the suspension, as it violated conditions of its licence requiring the daily broadcast of the 15-minute evening newscasts in Cantonese and English.
+On 22 February 2016, the Communications Authority announced that it would issue a 30-day suspension to ATV effective April 2016 for violating licence conditions relating to news programming and missed licence fee payments.
+Although ATV will have ceased broadcasting by then due to the expiration of its licence, the CA stated that it still issued the penalty out of fairness, because not doing so "would send a wrong message to the broadcasting sector, that a beleaguered and cash-strapped licensee would be given a carte blanche to contravene the BO and licence conditions" with few consequences.

 On 24 February 2016, the High Court of Hong Kong appointed the firm Deloitte to serve as a provisional liquidator for ATV's assets.
 On 29 February 2016, Deloitte announced that as part of the liquidation process, all of ATV's staff would be laid off.
 On 3 March 2016, Deloitte announced that it was in the process of winding down ATV's operations and planned to shut down the network as soon as possible.
 However, RTHK stated that it would not be ready to take over ATV's analogue spectrum with its new programming until 10 March at the latest.
-On 7 March, only a day after the layoffs took effect, China Cultural Media Group reached a deal to invest in ATV, pay outstanding staff wages for 2016, and operating costs for March, allowing the network to re-hire 160 employees to continue operating ATV in the interim.
+On 7 March, only a day after the layoffs took effect, China Cultural Media Group reached a deal to invest in ATV and pay outstanding staff wages for 2016 and operating costs for March, allowing the network to rehire 160 employees to continue operating ATV in the interim.
 However, the outstanding wages would not be paid until 2 April.
-ATV spokesperson stated that the broadcaster was considering alternate outlets for its programming following the shutdown, including the internet.
+An ATV spokesperson stated that the broadcaster was considering alternate outlets for its programming following the shutdown, including the internet.

 Final day of broadcast

-The final program aired by ATV Home was a repeat of a special celebrating the 25th anniversary of the Miss Asia Pageant.
+The final programme aired by ATV Home was a repeat of a special celebrating the 25th anniversary of the Miss Asia Pageant.
 Although a public relations manager stated that ATV was planning to broadcast one more edition of the Miss Asia Pageant before ATV's shutdown, former producer Wingo Ng stated that ATV did not have enough money and staff to produce such a programme.

 ATV's channels signed off shortly before midnight local time on 1 April.
 RTHK TV 31 and TV33 (CGTN Documentary) began broadcasting on ATV's analogue channels shortly after midnight on 2 April 2016.
 HKTVE also soft-launched its new digital channel, ViuTV, ahead of its formal launch on 6 April.